denten-books/plain-text/1-chapter.md

 the sense of mechanical reconfiguration of internal parts.

-Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that functions as a Turing machine with little modification.
+Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
 The automated telegraph, driven by ticker tape, and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
 Like the Turing machine, the Bumstead telegraph is capable of recursion.
 Ultimately, it can produce and interpret its own control codes.
 By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He went on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
+He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].

-That history begins with the human capacity to externalize images.
-It proceeds with the invention of writing: a formal constraint on the image, adding a level of non-mimetic abstraction.
-A picture of the horse that looks like a horse can now be represented in five characters that can further be recombined to form other images.
-The constraint on the number of symbolic "building blocks" proceeds with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962; @he_diffusion_1994;
-@needham_shorter_1994, 1-34; @febvre_coming_2010].

-With the invention of movable type and the typewriter, the variability of hand-written script was further normalized to a set of discrete and reproducible characters.[^ln1-normal] A key stipulation for the Turing machine requires that "the number of symbols which can be printed is finite" [@turing_computable_1937, 249].
-The mechanization of print begins to "lift" the letter from its medium, enabling the development of distant writing (telegraphy) and remote communications, which, although extant in many early societies (as smoke and mirror signals, for example) accelerates dramatically at the beginning of the nineteenth century [@shaffner_telegraph_1859;
-@beauchamp_history_2001; @standage_victorian_2014].
-When combined with the
-mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.
-I do not pause much for these developments because they are well described in the literature.

-Finally, the rise of universal Turing machines in the late nineteenth and early twentieth centuries definitely severs the symbol from its material contexts.
-Textuality splits into simulated surface representation and underlying control code.
-Computation changes the nature of print from an intelligence-conveying medium to one of communication and control.
-"Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.
-The Turing machine achieves the bifurcation of the sign, intertwining the histories of telecommunications and code control.
-A computational document or a book arises as a subset of control devices: the essence of distant writing is control.
+To rediscover the digital book device as a computational literary artifact means coming to terms with it as as a universal Turing machine.
+This entails understanding the simulated nature of the electronic text.
+The computer pretends to be a book.
+Everything that we know to be true of text in print---from the shape of the letters to the position of text on a page, to characters, words, sentences, paragraphs, sections, chapters, and manuscripts, to more abstract categories like poems, novels, plays, and short stories, to authors, styles, narratives, and discourses, in short to all textual constructs that have their dimensions in physical space (and that is all of them), the entire burden of literary theory---must be reconstructed again as a *simulation*.

+Furthermore, it means also gaining awareness of other simulations that are enacted simultaneously through the device.
+Where a book is a just a book, the simulated book fulfills other functions.
+As a universal Turing machine, the device has the potential to conjure multiple metaphors.
+This means simply that the literary artifact is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
+Its potential to simulate other machines is unbounded.

+Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
+When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
+To wit: tear out the copyright notice along with the ISBN number, copy the words into a notebook, and recycle the paper.
+The literary device, by contrast, ingests both symbolic representation and control code through the same input stream.
+Where images of governance (like trademark and copyright symbols) *signify*, computed text *embodies*.
+Computation enacts control in exactly the sense by which Wittgenstein suggests to insert a layer of "rules" between symbol and interpretation, the sense by which Turing imagines computation as symbolic embodiment, and in the sense carried out through a class of devices for remote control and communication.

+If symbols, something used to represent something else, elicit a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
+It creates a phantasmal image of symbolism itself.
+The history of computing is thus a history of symbolism in the broadest possible meaning of the word, which includes lyric poetry and symbolic logic.
+The difficult truth for the contemporary reader is that the computational metaphor, embodied on the level of the device, resists interpretation by conventional means.
+Metaphors of computation frame the deep structure of our basic everyday interaction with computers.
+As with all metaphors, nothing is what it seems: to "save" a document, to "copy" it and to "delete" it, to "surf" or to "browse" the internet, to "turn the page," to "bookmark," to "highlight," and ultimately to "read a book"---these are all metaphors that obscure the underlying material realities of the action.
+The metaphors ingratiate themselves to us in daily use.
+With time they disappear from view: invisible metaphors of invisibility.
+When habituated, they alienate us from the word.
+A new wave of estrangement is needed to once again make visible the literary device.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).

+[^ln1-brains]: For the first view see @putnam_minds_1960 and
+@fodor_language_1975.
+For the second view see @deutsch_quantum_1985 and
+@dyson_turings_2012.

+[^ln1-inside]: Note that these are also minimal physical requirements for
+interpretation: the ability to internalize and to externalize symbolically.
+My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outside, self and other, I and not-I.  This has been said before in many ways.

+[^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

 [^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
 @marche_literature_2012.